abhi28saha01/Cricket-Up-To-Date-Chrome-extension/README.md

 This is a Chrome Extension which is built using technologies like HTML , CSS , Javascript and JSON.
-This chrome extension will help you to stay upto date with Cricket.
+This chrome extension will help you to stay upto date with Cricket.\n
 **How to Install?**
 **Step 1 :** Download all the folder and files ad it is **Step 2 :** Now go to Chrome and write chrome://extensions on the tab